WinVector/vtreat/Examples/Classification/Classification_FT.md

 Any or all of these new variables are available for downstream modeling.

-The `recommended` column indicates which variables are non constant (`varMoves` == TRUE) and have a significance value smaller than `1/nrow(score_frame)`.
-See the section *Deriving the Default Thresholds* below for the reasoning behind such a default threshold.
+The `recommended` column indicates which variables are non constant (`varMoves` == TRUE) and have a significance value smaller than `score_frame$default_threshold`.
+See the section *Deriving the Default Thresholds* below for the reasoning behind the default thresholds.
 Recommended columns are intended as advice about which variables appear to be most likely to be useful in a downstream model.
 This advice attempts to be conservative, to reduce the possibility of mistakenly eliminating variables that may in fact be useful (although, obviously, it can still mistakenly eliminate variables that have a real but non-linear relationship to the output, as is the case with `x`, in our example).

 Let's look at the variables that are and are not recommended: